AyushModi123/CSV-Data-Viewer/README.md

-# Invsto_Assignment
+# CSV Data Viewer
 Used Python to insert data into the MySQL database.

-Build a simple app with React frontend and FastAPI backend.
+A simple app with React frontend and FastAPI backend.
 The user has two options:

 a.
 Upload Data: By clicking this button, the user should upload the CSV data and with the help of Rest APIs, the FastAPI backend inserts the data in the DB.